-Earlier this year Agoda launched a new points-earning facet to their hotel booking platform – PointsMax – with a range of frequent flyer program partners to boost your points earn, including Velocity, KrisFlyer and Asia Miles.
+Earlier in 2016, Agoda launched a new points-earning facet to their hotel booking platform – PointsMax – with a range of frequent flyer program partners to boost your points earn, including Velocity, KrisFlyer and Asia Miles.

 Disclosure: Agoda offered to refund a portion of our stay to help us roadtest PointsMax.

 When making this booking I wanted to maximise the total value of the experience.
 For me this means a fair price, points where I can get them, and a confident checkout experience.

 We decided on the Shangri-la as I’m an Amex Platinum Charge card cardholder, and the card offers their mid-tier Jade Status as a benefit.

 That means 11am check-in, breakfast and the shot at a room upgrade.
 Unlike other hotel loyalty programs, they seem to offer these benefits even when you book through an online travel agent such as Agoda – the hotel was more than happy to add the booking to my Shangri-La profile and confirm eligibility.

 Using Agoda I could choose to stock up on my KrisFlyer miles, or one of many other frequent flyer programs, as part of the booking.

 This is the full list of partners Agoda has brought into PointsMax, accessible through the top PointsMax menu:

 I chose KrisFlyer as my preferred earn miles option as I have a focus on building my KrisFlyer balance for some specific redemption goals in future.
 The key programs for us here in Australia are Velocity, Asia Miles, Etihad Guest, KrisFlyer and Enrich.